 - Connect an Ethernet cable between the module's Ethernet port and the PC. - Configure your PC networking settings to be on the same network as the device.
-For instructions on how to do this, see "Configuring PC networking settings" on page 68. - Open your web browser (recommended Internet Explorer version 10 or later) and type "http://" followed by the IP address of the module and press Enter. - The module responds with a username and password box.
-If the module does not respond, the PC networking setting may be incorrect.
-For more information, see "Configuring PC networking settings" on page 68. - 4.
-Type the username and password.
-The default username is "user" and the default password is "user".
+For instructions on how to do this, see "Configuring PC networking settings" on page 63. - Open your web browser (recommended Internet Explorer version 10 or later) and type "http://" followed by the IP address of the module and press Enter.
+The module responds with a username and password box.
+If the module does not respond, the PC networking setting may be incorrect..
+Re-check your settings and try again. - Type the username and password.
+The default username is "user" and the default password is printed on the module side label.